On this page

 In 2011 ACC established the Foundation for Australian Studies in China – a unique partnership between government, business and higher education sector, created to boost support for the Australian Studies in China through the BHP Billiton Chair of Australian Studies, scholarships and strategic projects.
 BHP Billiton Chair of Australian Studies at Peking University is an initiative of the ACC, Foundation for Australian Studies in China, BHP Billiton and Peking University.
 It is the first high-profile, privately-funded Australian professorial position in China - a reflection of extensive academic engagement between the two countries.

 The Australia-China Council provides informed advice to the Australian Government in relation to public diplomacy strategies and Australia-China economic, cultural and education engagement.
 ACC runs a robust outreach and advocacy program with the aim to promote diversity, depth and strength of the bilateral relationship among its vast network of partners, grantees, alumni, supporters and friends and broad Australian community.

 ACC is increasingly active online as a provider of high-quality, relevant and up-to-date information about the Australia-China relationship.
 ACC 'Australia-China relations' web-space is one of the most comprehensive Australian resources on the bilateral relationship.

 Chairman, Advisory Board Australian Capital Equity, Chairman (NSW & ACT), Australia and New Zealand Banking Group Chairman, Asia Society (Australia)

 Professor Stephanie Fahey

-Oceania Education Lead Partner, Ernst and Young
+Deputy Chair Oceania Education Lead Partner for Ernst & Young

 Mr David Olsson